ifm/ifm3d/doc/sphinx/content/installation_instructions/install_linux_binary.md

 Note: The package name may differ in different flavours of Linux.
 Above apt-get commands are specific to Debian based systems

-### Install ifm3d .debs files
+### Install ifm3d .deb files
-unzip the .tar file and use following command to install ifm3d from deps
+Unzip the .tar file and use following command to install ifm3d from .deb:

 ```
 $ sudo dpkg -i ifm3d_1.0.1_amd64-device.deb